ePC: Fast and Deep Predictive Coding in Digital Simulation: Introduction

-Originally a neuroscience theory of cortical function \citep{friston2009pc}, Predictive Coding (PC) has recently been reformulated as a general machine learning algorithm, offering a bio-inspired alternative to backpropagation with distinct learning dynamics \citep{bogacz2017tutorial,whittington2017approximation,whittington2019backprop_brain,millidge2022pc_beyond_backprop}.
+distinct learning dynamics \citep{bogacz2017tutorial,whittington2017approximation,whittington2019backprop_brain,millidge2022pc_beyond_backprop}.
 Unlike backprop, PC produces weight gradients through a two-step process: first, infer the optimal state of neuron activations that should result from learning, and only then update the weights.
-This approach of ``inferring activity before plasticity'' \citep{song2024inferring} has been found advantageous for learning: it improves the geometry of the loss landscape \citep{innocenti2024strictsaddles} and reduces interference between competing training signals, leading to improved learning capabilities in online and continual learning settings \citep{song2024inferring}.
+This approach of ``inferring activity before plasticity'' \citep{song2024inferring} has been found advantageous for learning: it improves the geometry of the loss landscape \citep{innocenti2024strictsaddles} and reduces interference between competing training signals, leading to improved capabilities in online and continual learning settings \citep{song2024inferring}.

 Our work focuses on PC's critical first step, inferring the optimal activations, specified as an energy minimization.
 Concretely, each layer tries to predict the state of the next layer, continually adjusting its own state to reduce the local prediction loss (known as `energy').
-Reminiscent of a physical process, PC would, in theory, be ideally suited for neuromorphic implementation, though no such hardware exists yet.
-Instead, current PC research relies on digital simulation with numerical solvers, requiring numerous iterations to reach state convergence.
+Reminiscent of a physical process, PC would, in theory, be ideally suited for an analog implementation, promising fast and ultra-energy-efficient AI training.
+However, no such hardware exists yet, and instead, current PC research must rely on digital simulation with numerical solvers, requiring numerous iterations to reach state convergence.
 Due to this hardware-algorithm mismatch, PC incurs substantial overhead compared to backpropagation, which maps naturally to digital hardware.